buildbot/buildbot/master/docs/developer/stats-service.rst

 Statistics Service
 ==================

-The statistic service (or stats service) is implemented in :mod:`buildbot.statistics.stats_service`.
+The statistics service (or stats service) is implemented in :mod:`buildbot.statistics.stats_service`.
 Please see :bb:cfg:`stats-service` for more information.

-Here is a diagram demonstrating the working of the stats service:
+Here is a diagram demonstrating the workings of the stats service:

 .. image:: _images/stats-service.png